Show All Answers

 The city offers several ways to efficiently pay your bills online.

 Many of the city's park facilities are available for event reservations.
 To view a park area for your event, go to the Parks and Facilities page or call 541-469-1103 to make reservations.

 Visit our Applications and Permits page to find the permit form you need.

 View the Brookings Municipal Code page for more information.

 Visit our Utility Billing page for information about connecting to city utilities.

 The Capella by the Sea is available to rent for weddings, memorials, and other events.
-The facility accommodates 49 people, rents for $109 per hour with a two hour minimum, requires a deposit of $218 per event and event insurance for the day.
-To reserve call (541) 469-1103.
+The facility accommodates 49 people, rents hourly with a two hour minimum, and requires a deposit and event insurance for the day.
+To reserve call 541-469-1103.
 Application packets and fee information are available online.

 The passing of water rotates the internal mechanism that changes the odometer.
 If there is no water movement through the meter body, the odometer will not change.
 The odometers capture the amount of water used citywide as every customer has at least one water meter on their property.
 The unit of measure used by the City’s water meters is cubic feet.
 There are 7.48 gallons in one cubic foot.
 The meter dial is like the odometer on a car.
 It continually reads the water consumption and is a cumulative total of the water that has run through that meter since it was installed.

 There is no need to be concerned if your meter readings are somewhat inconsistent.
 It is common for your water bill to fluctuate a little from month to month.

 You can do a quick check to determine if you may have a leak by doing the following:• Go to the meter, if the meter is registering usage, you have a leak• If you have a shut off valve at the house, turn the water off at the shut off value• Go to the meter….if the meter is moving, that would indicate the leak is outside.
 If the meter has stopped moving, that would indicate the leak is inside